-All employees and students will receive the following paperback brochure (available at the HCI-Shop in German and English), a brief description of the Safety and Environmental Handbook for the HCI Version 2020.
-In this brochure, the QR code or link is provided that leads to the complete edition of the Safety and Environmental Handbook version 2020.
+All employees and students will receive the following paperback brochure (available at the HCI-Shop in German and English), a brief description of the Safety and Environmental Handbook for the HCI Version 2024.
+In this brochure, the QR code or link is provided that leads to the complete edition of the Safety and Environmental Handbook version 2024.

 The Safety- and Environment Manual for the HCI should have read attentively and staff must be capable of implementing the most important work and emergency organisation rules.
-The manual does not only include the emergency and safety organisation but also the maintenance management.
+The manual does not only include the emergency organisation but also contains information on the organization of the entire SU management and its services, the safety training concept (e.g. Safety Lecture), the obligatory safety examinations, as well as maintenance management, laboratory technology and much more.
 The maintenance management explains who is responsible for which technical problems and whom to report them to.
-Be aware that pregnant women must contact cabs@ethz.ch before starting work in the laboratories.